cypress-io/cypress/packages/frontend-shared/README.md

 ### Vue ideas and packages we are using

 #### Composition API and `<script setup>`
-We are using the [Composition API](https://vuejs.org/guide/extras/composition-api-faq.html) and specifically the [`<script setup>`](https://vuejs.org/api/sfc-script-setup.html#script-setup) syntax in our Vue Single File Components.
+We are using the [Composition API](https://vuejs.org/guide/extras/composition-api-faq.html) and specifically the [`<script setup>`](https://vuejs.org/api/sfc-script-setup.html#script-setup) syntax in our [Vue Single File Components (SFCs)](https://vuejs.org/guide/scaling-up/sfc.html).
 This removes a lot of boilerplate, and because of that it's not always obvious reading the code which Vue features are being leveraged, compared to Vue 2.

 If you are familiar with the Options API, which was the main way to write component script sections in Vue 2, the separation of variables and functions into named parts of the Options object like `computed` and `data` provided a familiar, but unwieldy, structure in each component.
 The Composition API lets us use those features anywhere we like, without dividing things into a predefined structure. `<script setup>` is a way to write Composition API code with less boilerplate and some other advantages described in the docs.
 #### [Pinia](https://pinia.vuejs.org/)